GeekFunkLabs/fluidpatcher/troubleshooting.md

 ### When I switch patches using the buttons on my controller, the Pi shuts down.

 The buttons/pads on your controller should be programmed to send _momentary_ control change (CC) values.
 This means the controller sends a nonzero value when you press it, and a zero value when you release.
 Buttons/pads on a controller can usually be set to either _momentary_ or _toggle_ behavior.
 In the latter case the pad sends a nonzero value on the first press, nothing when released, and a zero value only when it is pressed a second time.
 Until the second press, the program is fooled into thinking you are holding the button down, which is the signal to shut down the Pi.
-There are also some controllers that never send the zero CC value for some/all buttons, even when they're set to _momentary_.
+Some controllers have buttons that never send a zero CC value at all, causing the same issue.

-You can reprogram your controller to send the appropriate messages or change the values at the top of the [_headlesspi.py_](headlesspi.py) script.
-One could also modify the `connect_controls()` function to use note messages instead of control changes, or edit the `listener()` function so that the `shutdowntimer` is never set.
+You can reprogram your controller to send the appropriate momentary messages or change the values at the top of the [_headlesspi.py_](headlesspi.py) script.
+You can also set `SHUTDOWN_BTN` to be something other than the patch change buttons.
+One could also modify the `connect_controls()` function to use note messages instead of control changes.

 ### The Pi displays an error or crashes/reboots.